The Physical Impossibility of Death in the Mind of Someone Living: Responses

 In 2003, under the title A Dead Shark Isn't Art, the Stuckism International Gallery exhibited a shark which had first been put on public display two years before Hirst's by Eddie Saunders in his Shoreditch (London) shop, JD Electrical Supplies.
 The Stuckists suggested that Hirst may have got the idea for his work from Saunders' shop display.

 In a speech at the Royal Academy in 2004, art critic Robert Hughes used The Physical Impossibility of Death in the Mind of Someone Living as a prime example of how the international art market at the time was a "cultural obscenity".
 Without naming the artwork or the artist, he stated that brush marks in the lace collar of a painting by Velázquez could be more radical than a shark "murkily disintegrating in its tank on the other side of the Thames".

 Critics have also questioned the ethics of the part of Hirst's oeuvre that involves dead animals.
-One estimate puts the number of creatures killed for one of Hirst's pieces at 913,450, including animals and insects.
+One estimate puts the number of creatures killed for Hirst's pieces at 913,450, including individual insects.

 The 2009 British-Hungarian film The Nutcracker in 3D features a scene in which a pet shark is electrocuted in a water tank, which director Andrei Konchalovsky cites as a reference to Hirst's artwork.

 Hirst's response to those who said that anyone could have done this artwork was, "But you didn't, did you?"